WNEP-TV: Local programming

 Many of the programs aired on WNEP have been in-house productions rather than syndicated shows.
 The most popular of these was a children's program called The Land of Hatchy Milatchy.
 One of the hosts during its long run, Miss Judy (who replaced original host Nancy Berg in the 1960s), would tell children where to find their birthday gift live on the air.
-The show was used as the basis for an episode of the TV series The Office.
-In the Office episode, as a child Michael Scott was on a show called Fundle Bundle.
-It was the 18th episode of the second season and was written by Mindy Kaling.
-In Fundle Bundle, Miss Judy was called Miss Trudy.
+The show was the inspiration for a scene in the 18th episode of the second season of the TV series The Office, in which Michael Scott shows footage of him appearing as a child on a show called Fundle Bundle, hosted by "Miss Trudy".

 Another program, Uncle Ted's Ghoul School, once employed Bill O'Reilly as a writer.
 He was also a reporter at the station for a brief period during the mid-1970s.
 WNEP also served as the local affiliate for the Bowling for Dollars and Dialing for Dollars formats, producing local versions of each.

 Today, WNEP produces two in-house programs: Pennsylvania Outdoor Life, a show about hunting and fishing in Pennsylvania, and Home & Backyard, a show about do-it-yourself home improvements, cooking and gardening.
-Pennsylvania Outdoor Life airs Sundays at 11:00 a.m. and Home & Backyard airs Saturdays at 10:00 a.m. on WNEP.
+Pennsylvania Outdoor Life airs Sundays at 11 a.m. and Home & Backyard airs Saturdays at 10 a.m. on WNEP.
 The station also participates in several local charity events, including the MDA Labor Day Telethon (which ended in 2014) and Scranton's annual Santa Parade.